jfavrod/6502-crash-course/README.md

   store the value in the x register into system RAM at address (`$` - prefix for hex numbers) 00.

+`de{x,y}` - decrement the value at the x or y cpu registers.
 `in{x,y}` - increment the value at the x or y cpu registers.

 `dec` - decrement the value at the given memory location.
 `inc` - increment the value at the given memory location.

 `lda` - load a value into the accumulator register.
+`sta` - store value in the accumulator register in a given memory location

+`adc` - add with carry; adds the accumulator to a given memory location `sbc` - subtract with carry; subtracts the accumulator to a given
+        memory location

 `clc` - clear the carry flag
-`adc` - add with carry; adds the accumulator to a given memory location `sta` - store value in the accumulator register in a given memory location
+`sec` - set the carry flag

 `cmp` - compare what's in the A register to the given memory location.
         If A >= the memory location, set the carry flag to true, otherwise clear the carry flag.

+`cmx` - compare what's in the X register to the given memory location.
+        If X >= the memory location, set the carry flag to true, otherwise clear the carry flag.

 `bcc` - branch if carry clear; goto given label if carry flag is false.
+`bcq` - branch if equal; goto given label if zero flag is set.
+`bpl` - branch on positive result; goto the given label if the negative
+        flag is clear.
+`bne` - branch if not equal; goto the given label if the zero flag is
+        not set.

+`and` - bitwise and; compare the accumulator with the given value
+        stores the result in the accumulator
+        sets the zero flag if the result of the comparison is zero `ora` - bitwise or; compare the accumulator with the given value `eor` - bitwise xor; compare the accumulator with the given value